 How Recruiters Think

-Consider that a recruiter’s livelihood depends on your placement.
-Consider also that in today’s market, recruiters are inundated with talent, and need to determine as quickly as possible whether you are going to be a good fit.
-Your actions, whether written, verbal or nonverbal, can make the difference between landing a job or it being passed on to another candidate.
-Since some recruiters forget or are too busy to give feedback on such issues, here’s a quick checklist for the all-important first phase to ensure you get past the hurdles and on to the good stuff:
+Always remember that a recruiter’s livelihood depends on you taking the job.
+Also consider that in today’s market, recruiters are inundated with other talented people, and need to determine quickly whether you’re going to be a good fit.
+So your actions can make all the difference between landing a job or not.
+Some recruiters are not competent or are too busy to give feedback.
+So here’s your quick checklist for the all-important first phase to ensure you get past the hurdles and on to the good stuff:

 - Respond quickly: your first contact is a test of how interested you are, so by all means, don’t hesitate if it feels right.

-- Don’t be pushy: do follow up, but don’t call or email every day.
+- Don’t be pushy but don’t be a wall-flower either: do follow up, show you want their help, but don’t call or email every day.
 If there is any news, a good recruiter will keep you posted.

-- Passion counts: given the choice between a seasoned yet jaded professional and a less experienced but more passionate individual, it’s usually an easy choice.
+- Passion counts: given the choice between a seasoned yet jaded professional and a less experienced but more passionate individual, it’s usually an easy choice- the one who shows they want it!

 - Be humble: being confident is one thing, but thinking you know more than the recruiter (or the interviewer) won’t get you anywhere.
-Listen first, find out what you can contribute, and sell yourself based on that.
+Listen first, ask insightful, even challenging questions, and then sell yourself based on that.

 High volume or high touch?

 Understanding a recruiter’s style will tell you a lot about whether they are a good fit for you.
-Some recruiters cast a wide net, pulling in high numbers of candidates in order to make a single hire.
+Some recruiters cast a wide net, pulling in a high volume of candidates for a single job.
 In this case, very few candidates make it to the point where they are receiving any quality time from the recruiter.
-It’s easy to get lost among the hordes, unless of course you really have what it takes to stand out.
+It’s easy to get lost among the hordes, unless you really have what it takes to stand out.

 With a contingency, the client doesn’t pay unless there is a placement.
 So it’s in the recruiter’s best interests to place candidates quickly, as the competition is fierce, and they don’t get paid unless you are hired.